karthikeyanpa12/CalendarDemo/README.md

-# SPO recruitment task for senior front-end developers
+# SPO recruitment task for senior Frontend Developers

 Hello!
 If you are here then you reached the coding challenge for senior Frontend Developers at SPO!
 This coding challenge should represent a task that is very close to what we are usually work on at SPO.